skip to content

 • while waiting to be sentenced, after having been convicted of the offence.

-Remand prisoners in the metropolitan area are usually held in the Adelaide Remand Centre although over crowding means that frequently they are also held at the Yatala Labour Prison.
+Remand prisoners in the metropolitan area are usually held in the Adelaide Remand Centre although sometimes they are also held at the Yatala Labour Prison.

 The status of prisoners who appeal against conviction or sentence is not quite so straightforward.
-The Department treats prisoners who have appealed against conviction as remand prisoners and prisoners who have appealed against sentence as sentenced prisoners.
-Where the appeal is against an order of a judge of he District or Supreme Court, the time spent in custody between the day the appeal is lodged and the day it is heard counts as part of the sentence (unless the person is on bail during that period) [Criminal Procedure Act 1921 (SA) s 170].
+The Department for Correctional Services treats prisoners who have appealed against their conviction as remand prisoners and prisoners who have appealed against their sentence as sentenced prisoners.
+Where the appeal is against an order of a judge of the District or Supreme Court, the time spent in custody between the day the appeal is lodged and the day it is heard counts as part of the sentence (unless the person is on bail during that period) [Criminal Procedure Act 1921 (SA) s 170].
 The same applies if a prisoner is appealing against a conviction or sentence of imprisonment imposed in the Magistrates Court.

-If the Minister for Health considers a prisoner is in need of care and control and is incapable of managing himself or herself, or his or her affairs, the prisoner is removed from prison to a special hospital for such people (for example, James Nash House) or to approved hospitals under the Mental Health Act 2009 (such as Glenside).
-A prisoner in such a hospital is deemed to be serving his or her sentence unless the Governor orders otherwise.
+If the Minister for Health and Wellbeing considers a prisoner is in need of care and control and is incapable of managing their own affairs, the prisoner is removed from prison to a special hospital for such people (for example, James Nash House) or to approved hospitals under the Mental Health Act 2009 (SA).
+A prisoner in such a hospital is deemed to be serving their sentence unless the Governor orders otherwise.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.